I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-zwsetinformationthread.md

 <p>The caller must have THREAD_SET_INFORMATION access rights for the given thread in order to call this routine.</p>

-<p>Usually, device and intermediate drivers that set up driver-created threads call <a href="https://msdn.microsoft.com/library/windows/hardware/ff553246">KeSetBasePriorityThread</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff553265">KeSetPriorityThread</a> from their driver-created threads, rather than calling <b>ZwSetInformationThread</b>.
-However, a driver can call <b>ZwSetInformationThread</b> to raise the priority of a driver-created thread before that thread runs.</p>

-<p>Kernel mode drivers can call the <b>ZwSetInformationThread</b> function with <b>ThreadPagePriority</b> to specify a thread's page priority.</p>

-<p>To help improve system performance, drivers should use the  function with <b>ThreadPagePriority</b> to lower the page priority of threads that perform background operations or access files and data that are not expected to be accessed again soon.
-For example, an anti-malware application might lower the priority of threads involved in scanning files.</p>

-<p>To determine the page priority for a thread, call <a href="kernel.zwqueryinformationthread_">ZwQueryInformationThread</a>.</p>

-<p>For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
-For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.</p>

-<p><b>ZwSetInformationThread</b> can be called by higher-level drivers to set the priority of a thread for which they have a handle.</p>

-<p>The caller must have THREAD_SET_INFORMATION access rights for the given thread in order to call this routine.</p>

-<p>Usually, device and intermediate drivers that set up driver-created threads call <a href="https://msdn.microsoft.com/library/windows/hardware/ff553246">KeSetBasePriorityThread</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff553265">KeSetPriorityThread</a> from their driver-created threads, rather than calling <b>ZwSetInformationThread</b>.
+<p>Usually, device and intermediate drivers that set up driver-created threads call <a href="..\ntddk\nf-ntddk-kesetbaseprioritythread.md">KeSetBasePriorityThread</a> or <a href="..\wdm\nf-wdm-kesetprioritythread.md">KeSetPriorityThread</a> from their driver-created threads, rather than calling <b>ZwSetInformationThread</b>.
 However, a driver can call <b>ZwSetInformationThread</b> to raise the priority of a driver-created thread before that thread runs.</p>

 <p>Kernel mode drivers can call the <b>ZwSetInformationThread</b> function with <b>ThreadPagePriority</b> to specify a thread's page priority.</p>